A Kernel Space-based Multidimensional Sparse Model for Dynamic PET Image Denoising: Introduction

 It is preferable to design a dynamic PET denoising method that combines the advantages of the model-based and DL-based approaches, i.e., with high interpretability and learnability.
 Kernel methods have been proven to effectively reduce noise in dynamic PET images.
 Its performance, however, relies heavily on the choice of hyperparameters, such as the kernel functions, composite images and search range in $k$-nearest neighbors ($k$NN).
 It has been reported that a trainable network can be used to automatically learn these hyperparameters in PET \cite{ref18} and hyperspectral \cite{ref36} image denoising.
 Moreover, the kernel methods usually take 3D images as input instead of 4D ones in previous literature, which does not fully exploit the spatial-temporal correlation.
-On the other hand, Qi \textit{et al.} \cite{ref31} proposed a $N$-order tensor which may be represented as a multidimensional signal to exploit the correlations in each dimension.
-Xiong \textit{et al.} \cite{ref36} applied this concept to construct a physical model in the image domain and used a network to learn the hyperparameters.
-Inspired by these previous works, we aim to introducing the kernel methods in the image domain and use multidimensional sparse coding to establish the relationship between temporal frames.
+On the other hand, Qi \textit{et al.} proposed a $N$-order tensor which may be represented as a multidimensional signal to exploit the correlations in each dimension \cite{ref31}.
+Xiong \textit{et al.} applied this concept to construct a physical model in the image domain and used a network (SMDS-Net \cite{ref36}) to learn the hyperparameters.
+Inspired by these previous works, we aim at introducing the kernel methods in the image domain and use multidimensional sparse coding to establish the relationship between temporal frames.
 Therefore in this paper, a model-based neural network is proposed for dynamic PET image denoising which integrates both the temporal and spatial image prior information, as shown in Fig. \ref{fig:1}.
 Specifically, we build a kernel space-based multidimensional sparse (KMDS) model under the framework of multidimensional tensor sparse representation.
 The KMDS model has three steps.
 First, the noisy dynamic PET image is mapped into the kernel space to obtain spatial-temporal correlations, yielding a kernel image.
 Second, the KMDS model uses a multidimensional tensor sparse model which sparsely encodes the kernel image with multidimensional dictionaries to reduce image redundancy.
 Finally, a denoised PET image is obtained through a linear combination of local pixels in the encoded kernel image.
 We then develop an end-to-end deep neural network named neural KMDS-Net, which substitutes each module in the optimization algorithm of the KMDS model with convolutional neural networks.
 Neural KMDS-Net consists of three stages, i.e., kernel representation, multidimensional sparse modeling, and image estimation.
+Although both our method and SMDS-Net use the multi-dimensional sparse representation framework, the feature space where sparse tensors reside and the optimization methods for the parameters in this framework differ.
+For details, please refer to Section \ref{sec:dis} in the relevant section.